 In October, 2004, Sanchez-Gallegos was convicted of aggravated first-degree murder.
 He was sentenced to life in prison without parole.

 On September 25, 2009, he stabbed a fellow inmate to death.

 Deputy Gallegos had been with the Chelan County Sheriff’s Department for seven months, and had previously served with the Chelan Police Department for seven years.
-He was survived by his wife and four young sons.
+He is survived by his wife and four sons.